Agroecology

 “Start small, think big” that’s a statement that works well both for planting fruit trees and for education.
 It’s not just the tree that gets planted.
 It’s the ideas, the dreams, the vision.

-OLYMPUS DIGITAL CAMERA Maria Elena of Chicacnab, San Juan Chamelco takes her tree up the steep muddy road to her home in the clouds.
+Maria Elena of Chicacnab, San Juan Chamelco takes her tree up the steep muddy road to her home in the clouds.
 Plum trees grow great in Chicacnab and Maria Elena is eager to get her tree planted.

 Peaches improve both family nutrition as well as family income.

-In 2010 a CCFC service learning group from a high school in Chambersburg, PA visited the village of Sanimtaca.
+CCFC service learning group from a high school in Chambersburg, PA visited the village of Sanimtaca.
 The visiting school planted a small orchard of a variety of fruit trees for the village primary school.
 Here’s a little photo of one of the trees they planted with a student from that school holding her plastic cup (a regular feature of snack time).

-Here’s that same tree (far right) in July 2016.
+Here’s that same tree (far right) six years later

 Fruit trees, the gift that keeps on giving.